ajbr0wn/whoom/README.md

 **Human-written mode**.
 In human-written mode your input is treated as the next assistant message.
 The text you supply is analyzed just like an AI response so characters can still be selected and branched.

+### Simulated LLM Workflow

+During early development you may not want to contact a real language model.
+The `frontend/src/services` folder now contains two API layers:

+* `api.js` – returns simple simulated responses so you can test the interface without any network calls.
+* `llmApi.js` – contains the actual provider logic for OpenAI, Anthropic, Gemini and local Llama.

+`App.js` currently imports the simulated API.
+Swap the import to `llmApi.js` when you're ready to connect to real LLMs.